 Input and Output (GPIO) Pins

 The Nano 33 IoT’s got 14 digital I/O pins and 8 analog input pins.
 The analog in pins can also be used for digital in and out, for a total of 22 digital I/O pins.
 Of those, 11 can be used for PWM out (pseudo-analog out): digital pins 2, 3, 5, 6, 9, 10, 11, 12, A2, A3, and A5.
 One pin A0, can also be used as a true analog out, because it has a digital-to-analog converter (DAC) attached (here’s an example of how to use it).
-There are also more hardware interrupt pins than the Uno; all the digital pins can be used as hardware interrupts.
+There are also more hardware interrupt pins than the Uno; pins 2, 3, 9, 10, 11, 13, A1, A5, and A7 can be used as hardware interrupts.
 Hardware interrupts make it possible to read very fast changes in digital input and output.
 For example, rotary encoders work best when attached to interrupt pins.

 Serial and USB